-Our modern world is based more and more on the processing, exchange and storage of information.
+Our modern world is becoming increasingly reliant on the processing, exchange and storage of information.
 This trend of so-called "digitalisation" is penetrating every pore of human civilisation, including nature, people, and machines; our economy and production, which must be as local as possible; and our global ecology.
 The use of information processing technology brings benefits to a wide range of endeavours.
 In this sense, many computing technologies and techniques must be used to achieve the goal of an integrated global service ecosystem, a Rainbow ecosystem of all hierarchical levels of computing.
 One of the most important new developments in recent years is the development of blockchain technology.
 A blockchain can solve many problems of persistent and traceable storage, as well as enable direct coordination, compensation, etc. Therefore, in the Dew-Fog-Cloud hierarchy, blockchain technology is a promising new approach to enable novel applications in a variety of fields, from social and educational to scientific and industrial.
-However, there are two important moments in many of today's blockchain implementations that do not make them suitable solutions for public service.
-The first is the proof algorithm - the vast majority of proof-of-work algorithms do useless work and waste enormous amounts of energy, and a proof-of-stake algorithm is not suitable for open public infrastructure.
+However, there are two important points in many implementations of the current blockchain which prevent them from being used for public service solutions.
+The first is the proof algorithm - the vast majority of proof-of-work algorithms do useless work and waste enormous amounts of energy.
+The second one is that proof-of-stake algorithm is not suitable for open public infrastructure.